vijayabme/School_District_Analysis/README.md

 - % passing math became 70%
 - % overall passing became 65%
 ![image](https://github.com/vijayabme/School_District_Analysis/blob/main/Resources/ThomasHighSchool_summary_beforeremoving_nancount.jpg)
-Once the subjects with Nans were removed from the subject count and the percentage was calculated, the percentages are similat to what we had before adding the NaNs.
+Once the subjects with Nans were removed from the subject count and the percentage was calculated, the percentages are similar to what we had before adding the NaNs.
+There are only 461 students in 9th grade which is a small number compared to the 10th, 11th and 12th combined.
+So removing them didn't affect the overall percentage by much
 ![image](https://github.com/vijayabme/School_District_Analysis/blob/main/Resources/ThomasHighSchool_summary_after_removingnancount.jpg)

+- School performance didnt get better with school spending budget for each student.
+The charter schools that had a lower budget for each student had higher performance
+- School size matters a lot when it comes to student performance.
+The district schools with higher populations had lower performance compared to charter schools with lower population.
+- Overall charter schools had better performance than district schools.
+- The math scores are the ones that are dropping more in district schools compared to charter schools.
+The reading scores are similar across both kind of schools.
+The charter schools with less kids might be giving a better one on one attention to students which might be contributing towards the students success.